 Massimo Introvigne, CESNUR – Center for Studies on New Religions, Via Confienza 19, Torino, Italy 10121; telephone 39-011-541950; e-mail email@example.com.
 He is the author of Jonestown and Liberation Theology on this website.

 Kristian Klippenstein is a Ph.D. student in Religious Studies at the University of Alberta.
 His particular area of research interest is new religious movements.
 He may be reached at firstname.lastname@example.org.
 (No press queries, please.)

 Rebecca Moore is Professor Emerita of the Department of Religious Studies at San Diego State University, and the co-manager of this site.
-She may be reached by phone at 360-317-1313 or e-mail at firstname.lastname@example.org.
+She may be reached at firstname.lastname@example.org.
 Her writings on this website appear here.

 Catherine Wessinger, Department of Religious Studies, Loyola University, 6363 St. Charles Avenue, New Orleans, LA 70118; telephone 504/865-3182; e-mail email@example.com.
 Dr. Wessinger’s articles on this site appear here.